confluentinc/ksql/docs/developer-guide/udf.rst

 The class below creates a UDTF named ``split_string``.
 The name of the UDTF is provided in the ``name`` parameter of the ``UdtfDescription`` annotation.
 This name is case-insensitive and is what can be used to call the UDTF.

+UDTF methods must return a value of type ``List<T>`` where T is any of the supported KSQL Java types.

 As can be seen this UDTF can be invoked in two different ways:

 - with a single String containing the String to split
 - with a String containing the String to split and a regex to define the delimiter